mhtnlab/mhtnlab.com/content/posts/communications/05-05-2025__communications-networks-and-the-internet.md

 title: 'Communications, Networks, and the Internet'
 date: 2025-05-05T16:38:10+05:30
 lastmod: 2025-05-05T16:38:10+05:30
-slug: '/communications/communications-networks-and-the-internet/'
+slug: '/communications-networks-and-the-internet/'
 description: 'An abstracted-away, easy-to-digest history of communications and the evolution of the internet'
-image: ''
+image: 'images/telco.jpg'
-caption: ''
+caption: 'Photo by Nathan Anderson on Unsplash'
 categories: [featured, comms]
 tags: [communications, the-internet, telco, networks, computer]
 draft: false